MoSadie/SlipInfo/README.md

     "currentHealth":10180.333,
     "maxFuel":16,
     "currentFuel":6,
-    "currentSalvage":0, //Note this may not be accurate if not the captain.
+    "currentSalvage":0, //Note this may not be accurate if you are not the captain.
     "currentGems":72
 }
 ```